At a glance

 Every year your account remains open and in good standing, you receive a $100 annual airline credit that can be redeemed toward airfare, class upgrades, baggage fees, and other airline purchases.
 The credit is automatically applied to your account as a statement credit.

-As a Black Card user, you’re entitled to a $100 credit toward your Global Entry application fee.
+As a Black Card user, you’re entitled to a credit up to $100 toward your Global Entry or TSA PreCheck application fee.
 You’ll need to invoke this credit once every 5 years.

 24/7 Concierge Service